 RTS meters can switch tariff rates at certain times of the day, based on receipt of a broadcast signal.
 The RTS arrangement has an impact of £4.0m in the 2024/25 budget (shown in table 2.3 below).
 However, the costs are outside Elexon's control, as a pass-through cost from LDSOs, fully recoverable from the ENA.
 We are informed that the decrease of £0.9m (22.5%) compared to the current budget of £4.9m is due to the BBC electricity contract renegotiations.
 RTS meters will continue to be used until they are replaced by modern meters.
 Ofgem has called for Suppliers to go further in replacing customers' RTS meters with a smart meter variant.
-We have assumed that the RTS service will be extended by a year beyond March 2024 for business plan purposes, but that decision would still be subject to final agreement by the ENA and the BBC.
+On 1 March 2024, Energy UK confirmed that the RTS will be extended to 30 June 2025.
+We had already allocated £3m for the RTS service in 2025/26 (as shown in the table below) on the assumption that there would be an extension.